 These filters work longer too, commonly between three to six months.

-There are a few electronic filtering systems you can install in your home.
+There are a few electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged components to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner applies a high-voltage magnetic charge to capture particles.
+An electronic air cleaner involves a high-voltage magnetic charge to capture particles.